dougbtv/dougbtv.github.io/_posts/2017-05-18-kubernetes-helm.markdown

 Now, move into the `./templates/` directory and you're going to see a few things here -- yaml files, but, they're templates.
 And they're templated as [sprig templates](https://github.com/Masterminds/sprig).

 If you've created pod specs before, these won't seem too too weird, at least in name.
 Especially `deployment.yaml` and `service.yaml`.
 As you could imagine, these define a deployment, and a service.
-Feel free to surf around these and
+Feel free to surf around these and explore for yourself to get an idea of what you could customize, or better yet, add to.

 Let's modify the `values.yaml` -- this is where the values of the majority of the parameters for the template come from.